Back

 We’ve listed the core features you should incorporate into your app no matter its type.
 Choose them along with a killer feature — something that distinguishes you from your competitors.

-Stay flexible and keep in mind that you will be able to complement and improve the features later on.
+Stay flexible, and keep in mind that you will be able to complement and improve the features later on.

-4. Create UI/UX design of your app
+4. Create UI/UX design for your app

-Collect references of design you find pleasing and fitting to your app.
+Collect references of the design you find pleasing and fitting to your app.
 You can base your future design on them.

 5. Develop an app and test it